VIDEO: What is an ocean glider? Here's an overview in under two minutes. Transcript

 In 2009, a glider named the "Scarlet Knight" made history by crossing the Atlantic Ocean from New Jersey to Spain.
 Learn more.

 An ocean glider is an autonomous, unmanned underwater vehicle used for ocean science.
 Since gliders require little or no human assistance while traveling, these little robots are uniquely suited for collecting data in remote locations, safely and at relatively low cost.

 Gliders may be equipped with a wide variety of sensors to monitor temperature, salinity, currents, and other ocean conditions.
 This information creates a more complete picture of what is happening in the ocean, as well as trends scientists might not otherwise be able to detect from satellites or large research ships.

 The glider illustrated in this animation is the Slocum glider.
 It may look like a torpedo, but it doesn’t have propellors or an internal engine.
-Instead, it uses large moveable fins and a large on-board battery pack to gently change its buoyancy over time.
+Instead, it uses a pump to gently change its buoyancy over time.
 This allows the glider to slowly move up and down through the water.
-And as it does so, the big fins sticking out of the sides of the craft ride the natural movement of ocean currents.
+And as it does so, the big fins sticking out of the sides of the craft create lift to propel it forward.
 It’s similar to how a glider in the air works, except the ocean glider can glide up as easily as it glides down.

 An ocean glider is autonomous: it travels through the ocean without human help.
 It is pre-programmed with travel waypoints and then set free to collect ocean data for days, weeks, or months.
 Different sensors mounted on the glider collect different kinds of data.
 This glider is fitted with an acoustic sensor to listen for and record noises made by fish during spawning season.
 After collecting data for a set period of time, the glider completes its journey.
 The glider then surfaces and transmits its position so people can come pick it up.
 Mission complete!